 “As only merkleized commitments are broadcast periodically to the root blockchain (i.e. Ethereum) during non-faulty states, this can allow for incredibly scalable, low-cost transactions and computation.
 Plasma enables persistently operating decentralized applications at high scale,”

 Previously, experts including Coinbase co-founder Fred Ehrsam explained that for Ethereum to scale and power decentralized applications with 1 to 10 million users, it needs to implement two-layer solutions.
-Plasma, which in concept is similar to SegWit, is expected to provide sufficient scalability for large-scale applications which will further decrease the fees of Ethereum transactions.
+Plasma, which in concept is similar to SegWit, is expected to provide sufficient scalability for large-scale applications which will further decrease the fees when buying Ethereum.

 “We propose a method for decentralized autonomous applications to scale to process not only financial activity but also construct economic incentives for globally persistent data services, which may produce an alternative to centralized server farms,” Buterin and Poon added.